itsmostafa/schwab-mcp/docker-deep-dive/containerizing_apps.md

 - Can be a remote git repo

 When running `docker image build`, whatever is in there gets sent to the daemon and gets processed in the build.

+### Multi-stage Builds

+Smaller images with minimal OS and packages are better for faster builds, security and deployments

+- Pull multiple images into one Dockerfile
+- Create instructions for each build image
+- Can copy code from previous image builds